What is a Diabetic Ulcer?

 How do you treat it?

-Routine foot care and regular inspection of the feet goes a long way in the prevention of diabetic ulcers.
-Proper fitting footwear will help to decrease the incidence of repetitive injury to the feet.
+Routine foot care and regular inspection of the feet goes a long way in the prevention of diabetic injuries.
+Proper fitting footwear will help to decrease the incidence of repetitive ulcer to the feet.
 Educate the patient on the importance of following a low carbohydrate, low sugar diet.
 Strict management of blood sugars with medication and insulin are also important in treatment and prevention.
 As for the wound itself, an enzymatic debridement agent can be very effective in removing slough in the wound bed in addition to regular surgical debridement as needed.
 If the ulcer is on the plantar surface, consult with physical therapy to get a better idea of a proper and safe weightbearing status until the wound completely heals.

 222 N. Pacific Coast Hwy.
 Suite 2175 Materials Sourced from: